sec-bit/loopring-protocol2-verification/README.md

 Both the formal model and the formal proofs are implemented in the interactive proof assistant [Coq](https://coq.inria.fr/).
 You can use Coq to automatically check the correctness of proofs.

-1. Install OPAM by following [official instructions](https://opam.ocaml.org/doc/Install.html).
+1. Install opam by following [official instructions](https://opam.ocaml.org/doc/Install.html).

-2. Install Coq and libraries via OPAM.
+2. Install Coq and other dependencies via opam.

     ```
     $ opam init